ascr0b/femida/README.md

 Burp -> Extender -> Add -> find and select blind-xss.py

 ### Features in the fork
-The **Scope only mode** is added.
+1. **Scope mode**.
 The extension will only process requests to resources specified in the scope.
 To activate just click **In scope only** button.
+2. **Extension Filtering**.
+You can filter all undesirable extensions.